 When Canadians trade securities on US stock exchanges, the capital gains are exempt from tax in the US due to the tax treaty, so there should be no withholding tax deducted from proceeds of sale, and the gains from these sales should not be included in the foreign tax credit calculation.
 If the account is actually held with a brokerage in the US, an IRS W-8Ben form must be filed with them to ensure there are no withholding taxes on sales proceeds.
 If your trade confirmation for US securities shows a small amount titled "US tax", usually for a fraction of 1%, this amount is actual a securities exchange fee, not withholding tax.

-When foreign property income (other than from real property) has had withholding tax in excess of 15% deducted, the excess can be deducted from income on line 23200 (line 232 prior to 2019) of the personal tax return, "Other deductions", as a s.
+When foreign property income (other than from real property, or from a trust) has had withholding tax in excess of 15% deducted, the excess can be deducted from income on line 23200 (line 232 prior to 2019) of the personal tax return, "Other deductions", as a s.
 20(11) deduction.
 However, see the note below regarding the limitation re tax in excess of the treaty rate.
 The excess foreign tax over 15% deducted under s.
 20(11) reduces the amount of foreign non-business income which is used in the foreign tax credit calculation.
 If your foreign income is reported on a T3, then it is from a trust (such as a mutual fund or ETF), so this deduction does not apply.
 Income tax software will automatically provide this deduction for income reported on a T5, and will ignore any excess tax paid on a T3, as it should.

 If the federal foreign tax credit is less than the foreign tax you paid, you may also be able to claim a provincial or territorial tax credit.
 For territories, and provinces other than Quebec, form T2036 Provincial Foreign Tax Credit is used.